nephila/djangocms-blog/README.rst

              defaults for search engines.
 Existing data will not be affected, but widgets that enforce the length for new data is now being used.

+.. warning:: Starting from 0.3 BlogLatestEntriesPlugin and BlogAuthorPostsPlugin
+             the plugin API has changed: ``BlogLatestEntriesPlugin.get_posts``,
+             ``BlogAuthorPostsPlugin.get_authors`` requires the ``request``
+             argument.
+Templates has been changed to use a context variable instead.
+Please update your plugin templates accordingly.

 Quickstart
 ----------